 Substances:

-It’s appropriate to enjoy some drinks together on a first date, and for many people, and is a common thing to do in this context.
+Our culture certainly integrates drinks and certain substances into the dating experience.
 The problem occurs when things get out of hand or, worst case, when a person doesn’t realize there may be an ulterior motif at play.
 Unfortunately, people do get drugged on dates.
 More than 30% of victims who experience date rape have some type of Post-Traumatic Stress Disorder following the occurrence.

 Even if you don’t experience something as situational as a date rape, drinking can often become a crutch that helps people get through those first date awkward feels.
 It can lead people to behave in ways they may not normally be while sober.